avisafallah/avisafallah.github.io/_pages/about.md

 ## Research Interests

-My research focuses on applying AI, particularly machine learning and image processing, in neuroscience and cognitive science to predict, detect, and treat mental disorders, as well as support cognitive rehabilitation.
-I’m especially fascinated by the complexities of brain function, including its role in decision-making, learning, emotions, behaviors, moral reasoning, sleep, and metacognition.
-I also explore how artistic elements, such as music and painting, can enhance cognition and help address cognitive disabilities.
+My research focuses on applying AI, particularly machine learning and image processing, to neuroscience and cognitive science to explore neural mechanisms, predict, detect, and treat mental disorders, as well as support cognitive rehabilitation.
+I’m especially fascinated by the complexities of brain function, including its role in memory, perception, decision-making, attention, learning, aesthetic preferences, emotions, sleep, metacognition, moral reasoning, and social cognition.
+Additionally, driven by my enthusiasm for art, I'm passionate about how artistic elements, such as music and painting, can enhance cognition and help address cognitive disabilities.

-I’m passionate about the intersection of AI and art, where my artistic background drives my interest in creating intelligent paintings and music compositions.
-You can visit my art portfolio [here](https://www.artstation.com/lenavi).
 I’m also fascinated by AI’s ability to emulate human creativity and its potential to generate original artwork.
-Additionally, I’m exploring how artistic preferences can influence cognitive rehabilitation in mental health patients.